camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 Verify that the connection is successful.

-## Deploying Camunda 8 with Helm Chart
+## Deploying Camunda 8 with Helm chart

 ### Prerequisites